nethesis/icaro/docs/_docs/configuration.md

 The configuration file is `/opt/icaro/wax/conf.json` and the parameters to configure are:

 ## Disclaimers
-Terms of use disclaimers are visualized before the user choose the login method.
+Terms of use disclaimers are visualized before the user chooses the login method.
 To add your disclaimers modify the `/opt/icaro/wax/conf.json` in the `disclaimers`.
 ```json
 "disclaimers": {
     "terms_of_use": "This is a disclaimer test\n\n - chapter 1\n - chapter 2"